Cloudera security FAQs

 Cloudera recommends a similar topology to configure outbound traffic rules that are needed for normal operation of the clusters in a private network.
 The alternative is to set up egress rules within the same VPC that hosts the private subnet.

-Information exchanged between CDP and workload subnets
+Information exchanged between Cloudera and workload subnets

 2. Metering and billing information is sent at regular intervals from the customer’s workload subnet to the Cloudera Databus as specified in the AWS Azure GCP outbound network access destinations.